u-blox/ubxlib/port/README.md

 No attempt is made to create a full MCU porting API; only the APIs necessary to run the high level C APIs are implemented here.

+Note: aside from calling `uPortInit()` at start of day, `uPortDeinit()` at end of day, and `uPortFree()` if you are freeing some memory that `ubxlib` has allocated, this API is not intended for customer use.
+You may use it if you wish but it is quite restricted and is intended _only_ to provide what `ubxlib` needs in the form that `ubxlib` needs it.
+It is used in the `ubxilb` examples but that is only because we need those examples to work on all of our supported platforms.
+When writing your application you are better off using the fully-featured native APIs of your platform.

 # Usage
 The [api](api) directory defines the port API, each API function documented in the header file.
 The [clib](clib) directory contains implementations of C library APIs that may be missing on some platforms (e.g. `strtok_r`, the re-entrant version of the `strtok` library function).
 In the [platform](platform) directory you will find the implementation of the porting API on various target SDKs and MCUs and the necessary instructions to create a working binary and tests on each of those target MCUs.
 Please refer to the `README.md` files in your chosen target platform directory for more information.